Google Talk: 2006

 In 2006, Google reported that they were working on adding new features such as supporting SIP in a future release, which would broaden the userbase for the program.

 On January 17, 2006, Google enabled server-to-server communications, federating itself with any XMPP server that supported the dialback protocol.

 On February 7, 2006, Gmail received chat functionality, using Ajax for server–browser communication, and was integrated with Google Talk.
 It also added the ability to chat with a built-in XMPP client.
+Furthermore, the newly added function led to users nicknaming it GChat.

 In August 2006, Google and eBay announced that they would look into making Google Talk users able to communicate with Skype: "The companies will also explore interoperability between Skype and Google Talk via open standards to enable text chat and online presence."
 However, with Microsoft's acquisition of Skype on May 10, 2011, such interoperability was suspended between Google and eBay.

 Google integrated Google Talk with Orkut on November 8, 2006.